Amaravati Stupa: Amaravati School or style

-Amaravati itself is the most important site for a distinct regional style, called the Amaravati School or style, or Andrhan style.
+Amaravati itself is the most important site for a distinct regional style, called the Amaravati School or style, or Andhran style.
 There are numerous other sites, many beyond the boundaries of the modern state of Andhra Pradesh.
 One reason for the use of the terms Amaravati School or style is that the actual find-spot of many Andhran pieces is uncertain or unknown.
 The early excavations at Amaravati itself were not well recorded, and the subsequent history of many pieces is uncertain.
 As late as the 1920s and beyond, other sites were the subject of "excavations" that were sometimes little better than treasure hunts, with pieces sold abroad as "Amaravati School".

 The second most important site for the style is Nagarjunakonda, some 160 km away.
 This was a large monastic vihara or "university", which is now submerged under a lake, after construction of a dam.
 Many remains were relocated to what is now an island in the lake, but most sculptures are now in various museums, in India and abroad.
 The Chandavaram Buddhist site is another large stupa.